suzannejmatthews/PDC-Unplugged/content/activities/ConcertTickets.md

   can occur despite speed.

-* Instructors can use responses that "pass the buck" (vendors can mark a seat as unavailable and sell it instaneously).
+* Instructors can use responses that "pass the buck" (vendors can mark a seat as unavailable and sell it instantaneously).
 For these responses, let students know that there can be delay that could occur between the time seats are marked as unavailable and when they are sold.
 This is a good starting point on a discussion of atomic operations.